nicodonoso/aprs_event/README.md

 ARPS message receiver and processor.

-APRSte is based on APRSnooper which connects to aprs-is.net servers to retrieve the latest APRS packets worldwide (optionally based on a filter you may specify) and processes them.
+APRSte is based on APRSnooper https://github.com/finfinack/aprsnooper which connects to aprs-is.net servers to retrieve the latest APRS packetsworldwide (optionally based on a filter you may specify) and processes them.

 Processing at the moment is basically printing them in a somewhat nice format or saving them away in a sqlite DB.
 This may change at a later point.